lexicHQ/docs/getting-started.md

 ![](./getting-started-complete.png)

-Go to _publish_ tab by clicking the configure icon from the navigation bar and connect to your page by clicking on the “+ Connect” button.
-If you are not signed in  with Facebook, it will take you through  the authentication process:
+Click on the configure icon from the navigation bar and follow the instructions to connect your bot to a channel.
+Here in this particular example connect to a page by clicking on the “+ Connect” button.

 ![](./getting-started-publish.png)